phalcon-orphanage/docs/en/tutorial-base.md

 }
 ```

-We then instantiate the Users class, which corresponds to a User record.
-The class public properties map to the fields of the record in the users table.
+At the beginning of the **registerAction** we create an empty user object from the Users class, which manages a User's record.
+The class's public properties map to the fields of the users table in our database.
 Setting the relevant values in the new record and calling `save()` will store the data in the database for that record.
 The `save()` method returns a boolean value which indicates whether the storing of the data was successful or not.

 The ORM automatically escapes the input preventing SQL injections so we only need to pass the request to the `save()` method.